Fauntleroy/react-simple-dropdown/README.md

 ### Options

 Options can be passed to `Dropdown` as props.
 A list of available options can be found below.
+These must be passed to the containing `Dropdown` component.

 Property | Type | Description
 ----- | ----- | -----